-- Adding fertilizer to trailing berries as well as berry bushes.
+- Add fertilizer to trailing berries as well as berry bushes.

-- Cutting ornamental grasses to just a few inches above the ground.
+- Cut ornamental grasses to just a few inches above the ground.

-- To get a bigger bounty and keep out pests, add some roses to nearby flowerbeds.
+- Add some roses to nearby flowerbeds.
 On the west side of the Cascade range, you’ll want to plant new roses in March.
 The east side of both Oregon and Washington might need to wait until April or May, depending on when the ground starts to thaw.

-- You’ll also want to remove slugs from garden and planting areas and spray dogwood, sycamore, hawthorn, and willow trees to reduce fungus diseases.
+- Remove slugs from garden and planting areas and spray dogwood, sycamore, hawthorn, and willow trees to reduce fungus diseases.

 Caring for Your Lawn

-Check out our article on Loving Your Lawn, in addition to these month-long tips for a wonderful lawn:
+Check out our article on Loving Your Lawn, in addition to these month-long tips: